Hala1mo/Hotel_Management_System/README.md

 ###  Add on feature
 - Description: This is for adition features that user adds in making reservation such as breakfast.
 - Attributes: ID, name, price.
-- Relationships: Each addition feature is assigned for specific reervation.
+- Relationships: Each addition feature is assigned for a reervation.

 ### Reservation